izzypt/NetPractice/README.md

 ```

 So, the valid range of IP addresses for the hosts lies between the network address and the broadcast address, excluding both the network and broadcast addresses themselves.

+<a id="loopback"></a>
+# Loopback Interface

+In networking, the IP address range 127.0.
+0.0 – 127.255.
+255.255 is reserved for loopback, a Host self-address, also known as localhost address.

+The loopback interface is a special virtual network interface that allows a network-connected device to communicate with itself.
+The IP address 127.0.0.1 is commonly used to represent the loopback address.

+IPv4 network standards reserve the entire address block 127.0.0.0/8 (more than 16 million addresses) for loopback purposes.

+That means any packet sent to any of those addresses is looped back.

+While solving the exercises below I have failed when I tried to connect 2 computer over the newtowrk using this reserved space, so be carefull not to use it.

 <a id="exercises"></a>
 # Exercise Solution